A text by Martin Rieger with the kind support of Ana Monte and the German Association for Film Sound Professionals (BVFT).

 The advantages and disadvantages of the format will not be discussed here, but you can learn more here here.
 The main point is to show that during recording it is sometimes not even clear on which device or platform the later production will end up.
 So the ORTF-3D or an omni-binaural microphone can be the right choice just as well.

 The most important difference to classic film sound is that the boom microphone is more or less completely omitted in 360° videos.
 Otherwise, the sound man including the boom would be visible in the VR image.
 Therefore, a solid radio system is necessary here as well.
 On the one hand, it is important to record a 3D bed that captures the sound as well as possible from all directions, and on the other hand, it is essential to record the audio objects as isolated as possible.
-In this case, completely different rules apply than in classic film, since it is suddenly decisive who speaks from which direction and how the scene is spatially resolved.
+In this case, completely different rules apply than in classic film, since it is suddenly decisive who speaks from which direction and how the scene is spatially resolved how it sounds.

 Many tools are now available in the popular DAWs for ProTools and Nuendo, but not all of them.
 You quickly come up against limits in the form of bus sizes or speaker configurations.
 Therefore, the detour via Reaper can be worthwhile where you are virtually unrestricted and can write your own scripts in case of doubt.
 Speaking of scripts, there is almost no way around them in Unity or Unreal at the latest, but more about that later.